 Due to the cost of transmitting data via Internet, it is desirable to limit file size and updating frequency whenever possible.
-The file size, as created by the HO and before compression, is limited to 10 MB.
+The exchange dataset file size, as created by the HO and before compression, is limited to 10 MB.
+Two common data compression schemes are Zip and Rar (Radio acoustic ranging).
+In addition, the file may be encrypted.

-Updating of files typically means issuing a new forecast, or disseminating the latest observed current for a specific geographic region.
+Updating of files typically means issuing a new forecast, or disseminating the latest observed currents for a specific geographic region.
 This may occur several times per day.
 Therefore, all files must contain a date-time of issuance of the product.
+Because of the potentially high frequency (i.e., hourly or less) availability of new datasets, the ECDIS system must check for new data at a similar frequency.